AlanLiu96/srt-parse/README.md

                  [--in-encoding IN_ENCODING] [--out-encoding OUT_ENCODING]
                  audio_input srt_input

-    Segment .mp3 files according to a provided .srt closed caption file
+    Segment audio files according to a provided .srt closed caption file

     positional arguments:
-      audio_input           Location of .mp3 file to be processed srt_input             Location of .srt file to be processed
+      audio_input           Location of audio file to be processed srt_input             Location of .srt file to be processed

     optional arguments: